dreamcatcher-tech/network/Inbox/2025-03-31 0945 super as a built in repo.md

 move the repo-store tests into being tests for the meta management tip.

 tip could be supplied with a scoped blobstore, to avoid it passing extra args around

+? should the artifact client not actually do flush, but rather push everything up to the server for flushing ?
+Be good if we could emit objects up on the server as they arrive, so we can begin the job of adding them in ?